Prompting PaLM for Translation: Assessing Strategies and Performance: Introduction

 \section{Introduction}

 Large language models (LLMs) trained to predict the next token from a lengthy context have demonstrated impressive machine translation capabilities, despite being trained on corpora that are overwhelmingly English, with no intentionally-included parallel text.
 In this paper, we carry out an in-depth investigation into the translation capabilities of LLMs, testing different prompting strategies and carefully assessing the resulting performance.
-We study the recently-introduced \palm model \blindcite{chowdhery2022palm}, which has achieved the strongest MT results among LLMs trained exclusively on non-parallel multilingual corpora.
+We study the recently-introduced \palm model \blindcite{chowdhery2022palm}, a 540B-parameter decoder-only language model trained on a heavily English-centric, multilingual corpus.
+It has achieved the strongest MT results among LLMs trained on non-parallel multilingual corpora.

 To ensure a fair assessment of {\palm}'s MT capability, we begin with an exploration of example selection methods for use with fixed prompt templates.
 We vary both the pool from which examples are chosen and the method for choosing them, comparing standard random selection to $k$-nearest-neighbour~(\kNN) selection that customizes prompts for specific inputs.
 Figure~\ref{fig:random1_vs_random2} highlights the importance of example selection by showing that two randomly-selected sets of examples can result in significantly different distributions of sentence-level \bleurt scores.